Magic Rock Brewing

 Magic Rock Brewing was an English brewery established in Huddersfield, West Yorkshire in 2011 by Richard Burhouse, aided by head brewer Stuart Ross.
-The company states that it is inspired by both local brewing traditions and the US craft beer scene.
+The company stated that it was inspired by both local brewing traditions and the US craft beer scene.

-Magic Rock announced on the 24th January 2025, that it had closed its doors for the last time, and the brands have since been acquired by Keystone Brewing Group.
+Magic Rock announced on 24 January 2025, that it had closed its doors for the last time, and the brands were subsequently acquired by Keystone Brewing Group.

 History

 Magic Rock has been listed on Ratebeer's "top 100" list of world breweries on five occasions.
 It was also voted the second-best new brewery in the world at the website's "Top New Breweries" awards in its first year of operation.
 The company's brewery, which opened in 2015, produces 15,500 hectolitres of beer per annum, and its products are exported to over 25 countries.
 As of 2019, the brewery employed 45 staff.
 Its core range of beers includes Dancing Bier (German lager), Hat-Trick (blonde bitter) and Common Grounds (coffee porter).

 The company's first taproom opened in 2015 at their Willow Lane brewery in Huddersfield.
 A second Magic Rock Tap opened in the West Yorkshire town of Holmfirth in December 2019.